Peien429/BotDGT/README.md

 ## Citation

-If you find this code useful for your research, please cite our paper:
+If you find this work is helpful to your research, please consider citing our paper:
 ```bibtex
 @inproceedings{he2024dynamicity,
   title={Dynamicity-aware social bot detection with dynamic graph transformers},